Installation#

 If you get an error regarding Rust, you may need to install Rust separately, e.g, from their webpage or using Homebrew.

-As of September 2024 the Python version has been specified above due to trouble with the Cassandra driver from DataStax in Python 3.12.
+As of August 2025 the Python version has been specified above to conform to the supported Python version of the Cassandra driver from DataStax.

 Integrated Developer Environment - IDE#